-7. Header Buttons (MAIN View)
+7. Header Buttons

 a.
 The header bar that contains the search functions on the right also has two action buttons on the left side, Add Course and Add Xlist.

 i.
 Add Course allows you to add any course that has a valid Banner Catalog entry – this indicates that a course has completed the appropriate approval process.
 If you try to add a course and do not get a result, it may be that the course has not yet been approved.
-Another new application, coming later winter term '14 is DCARS, Dartmouth Course Approval Routing Process.
+Another new editor, coming later winter term '14 is DCARS, Dartmouth Course Approval Routing Process.
 Once this is made available, Departments/Programs will be able to monitor the progress of a course approval online.
 Stay tuned!

 ii.
-Add Xlist allows you to add new cross-lists that were not included in the original default data received from the Dean of the Faculty Office.
+Add Xlist allows you to add new cross-lists that were not included in the original default course information received from the Dean of the Faculty Office.
 Like Add Course, all courses must be valid entries in the Banner Catalog.
 When you add cross-list combinations, the Registrar's Office receives an email so that we can confirm the approval of the specific cross-list.
 Our approval does not interfere with your ability to edit the course sections.